-In 2014-15, faculty members made up 53 percent of employees in our 34 community and technical colleges in Washington state.
-The office of Assessment, Teaching, and Learning offers a wide range of events designed to foster faculty success as they create significant learning experiences for students.
+Faculty members comprise 53 percent of employees in Washington state's 34 community and technical colleges (2014-15).
+The office of Assessment, Teaching, and Learning (ATL) offers a wide range of events designed to foster faculty success as they create significant learning experiences for students.

 The statewide Assessment, Teaching and Learning Community (ATLC) includes educators, administrators, and institutional researchers — representing both two-year and four-year institutions in Washington — who provide campus leadership to strengthen teaching and learning through assessment and faculty development.